Transfer-Entropy-Regularized Markov Decision Processes: Interpretations

 \subsection{Maxwell's demon}

 Maxwell's demon is a physical device that can seemingly violate the second law of thermodynamics, which turns out to be a prototypical thought-experiment that connects statistical physics and information theory \cite{parrondo2015thermodynamics}.
 One of the simplest forms of Maxwell's demon is a device called the Szilard engine.
-Below, we introduce a potential application of the TERMDP framework to analyze the efficiency of a generalized version of the Szilard engine extracting work at a non-zero rate (in contrast to the common assumption that the engine is operated infinitely slowly).
+Below, we introduce an application of TERMDP to the analysis of the efficiency of a generalized Szilard engine extracting work at a non-zero rate (in contrast to the common assumption that the engine is operated infinitely slowly).

 Consider a single-molecule gas trapped in a box (``engine'') that is immersed in a thermal bath of temperature $T_0$ (Fig.~\ref{fig:szilard}).
 The state of the engine at time $t$ is represented by the position and the velocity of the molecule, which is denoted by $X_t\in \calx$.
 Assume that the state space is divided into finite cells so that $\calx$ is a finite set.
 Also, assume that the evolution of $X_t$ is described by a discrete-time random process.